top of page

 people in snow.jpg

-The most amazing sight wasn't just the monks; it was the people.
-In sub-zero temperatures, neighbors stood for 4 to 6 hours just to catch a glimpse of the sanga.
-Knowing they were waiting in the frost, the monks quickened their pace—walking faster through the cold to greet every soul who had come out to meet them.
+The most profound sight wasn't just the journey itself; it was the people.
+In sub-zero temperatures, locals stood for four to six hours just to catch a glimpse of the sangha.

 police and monks.jpg